irrationalRock/Release1/README.md

 # How do I build it?
 Ruby and Rails need to be installed first.
-Then run this command if you are building this:
+Clone the project and run this command:
 ```
 bundle install
 ```